-- Changes to a course title or description to clarify or reflect updates in the field; - Changes to the credit value of a course; - Changes to pre/co-requisites or vectors (unless the changes narrow or restrict access to students in other Faculties or Departments that may use the course to satisfy program requirements); - Change from a 6-credit course to two 3-credit courses without a change to course content;
+- 1. program changes that do not: - result in deviations from the standard academic year - affect Faculties outside of the proposing Faculty - result in deviations from the standard academic year - 2. changes to a course title or description to clarify or reflect updates in the field - 3. changes to the credit value of a course - 4. changes to pre/co-requisites or vectors (unless the changes narrow or restrict access to students in other Faculties or Departments that may use the course to satisfy program requirements) - 5. change from a 6-credit course to two 3-credit courses without a change to course content